isc-projects/bind9/doc/arm/reference.rst

 response.
 The small size and reduced frequency, and so lack of amplification, of "slipped" responses make them unattractive for reflection DoS attacks. ``slip`` must be between 0 and 10.
-A value of 0 does not "slip": no truncated responses are sent due to rate limiting, all responses are dropped.
+A value of 0 does not "slip"; no truncated responses are sent due to rate-limiting, rather, all responses are dropped.
 A value of 1 causes every response to slip;
-values between 2 and 10 cause every n'th response to slip.
-Some error responses including REFUSED and SERVFAIL cannot be replaced with truncated responses and are instead leaked at the ``slip`` rate.
+values between 2 and 10 cause every nth response to slip.
+Some error responses, including REFUSED and SERVFAIL, cannot be replaced with truncated responses and are instead leaked at the ``slip`` rate.

 (NOTE: Dropped responses from an authoritative server may reduce the